theTijesuni/C-MSP432-Launchpad-/README.md

 This is a Pong Game created using C code on the MSP432-Launchpad.
+C code found in main.c.
 Enjoy!!!